-Each Fund has entered into an investment advisory agreement (the "Advisory Agreement") with the Adviser, pursuant to which the Adviser will: (a) furnish continuously an investment program for the Fund and determine, subject to the overall supervision and review of the Trustees, which investments should be purchased, held, sold or exchanged, or select a subadviser to carry out this responsibility, and (b) supervise all aspects of the Fund's investment operations except those which are delegated to an administrator, custodian, transfer agent or other agent.
+The Trust, on behalf of each Fund, has entered into an investment advisory agreement (the "Advisory Agreement") with the Adviser, pursuant to which the Adviser will: (a) furnish continuously an investment program for the Fund and determine, subject to the overall supervision and review of the Trustees, which investments should be purchased, held, sold or exchanged, or select a sub-adviser to carry out this responsibility, and (b) supervise all aspects of the Fund's investment operations except those which are delegated to an administrator, custodian, transfer agent or other agent.
 The Funds bear all costs of their organization and operation that are not specifically required to be borne by another service provider.
-With respect to the Financial Services Fund, the investment advisory agreement is an interim agreement ("Interim Advisory Agreement") that has substantially similar terms as the Advisory Agreement which is pending shareholder approval.

-As compensation for its services under the Advisory Agreement, each Fund pays the Adviser monthly a fee based on a stated percentage of the average daily net assets of the Fund as set forth below.
-The compensation earned under the Interim Advisory Agreement is held in an interest-bearing escrow account with the Fund's custodian or a bank, pending approval of a new Advisory Agreement by the Fund's shareholders.
+As compensation for the Adviser's services under the Advisory Agreement, each Fund pays the Adviser monthly an annualized fee based on a stated percentage of the average daily net assets of the Fund as set forth in the table below.

 FUND NAME ANNUAL ADVISORY FEE (% of average daily net assets)

 RMB Fund 0.60%

 Financial Services Fund 0.75%

 International Fund 0.75%

-Japan Fund 0.90%

 Small Cap Fund 0.85%

 SMID Cap Fund 0.70%